 \section{Experiments}

 We validate our framework across three domains that demonstrate its versatility and practical effectiveness.
 In each experiment, we apply our CBF-guided sampling to pre-trained, off-the-shelf generative models without any retraining or architectural modifications, demonstrating the modularity claimed in Contribution 2.
-For each experiment, our goal is to demonstrate that the safe sampling guarantees of Theorem~\ref{thm:forward_invariance} hold empirically across qualitatively distinct constraint types.
+For each experiment, our goal is to demonstrate that the safe sampling guarantees of Theorem~\ref{thm:discrete-invariance} hold empirically across qualitatively distinct constraint types.

 All experiments use the linear constriction $\epsilon(x(T), t) = \epsilon_0 \cdot \frac{t}{T}$ where $ \epsilon_0 = \max(0, -h(x(T))) + c$, where $c > 0$ is a small positive margin.
 This margin prevents the barrier from operating exactly on its zero level set at initialization, where numerical precision could cause spurious violations.
-In all experiments, we set $c = 0.1$.
-We choose the class-$\mathcal{K}$ function $\gamma(h) = \alpha h$ with $\alpha = 0.5$.
+In all experiments, we set $c = 0.1$ and choose $\alpha = 0.5$.
 The QPs in Algorithm 1 are solved using CVXPY with the OSQP solver.
 Our implementation is available at [anonymized for review].
 Our experiments were conducted on an Intel i9-9900 machine with 128GB RAM and an Nvidia Quadro RTX 4000 GPU.